LilJohny/OdooDecorator/README.md

 - When bot has needed number of users, it sends result of function to all users who send him \start command.
 - NUMBER_OF_USERS_TO_WAIT_FOR in constants module sets number of users to wait for
 - Implemented second order decorator, i.e decorator, that decorates other decorator
 - Decorated api.constraints decorator with telegram_msg decorator
+- All tokens should be hidden, but I left telegram token in constants module for testing purposes